basf/pytopas/README.md

 # pytopas

-Bruker's TOPAS macro language parser.
+This is the parser for Bruker's TOPAS macro language.
+We have compared two canonical parsing approaches for Python: `lark` vs. `pyparsing`.

 ## Usage

-Parse TOPAS source code and convert it to json:
+Parse TOPAS input and convert it to JSON:

 ```python
 from pytopas import TOPASParser